 Also, if you have an e-commerce store or even a site that gets lots of visitors, do a thorough check of your backend systems.
 Downtime due to IT failures can cost small businesses tens of thousands of dollars.
 So make sure you run tests and have any bugs worked out before the sales season.
 The last thing you want is your website crashing during the holiday rush.

 If you hit a lull as you get closer to the holidays, then have a plan ready to fill the void.
 Start work on your next campaign, organize your warehouse or maybe have some team-building activities to get juices flowing for the next year.

-Announce your sales with custom postcards sent by direct mail and as handouts in-store or at farmers’ markets and fairs.
+Announce your sales with custom postcards sent by direct mail or as handouts in-store or at farmers’ markets and fairs.
 Add sales announcements in shipped orders placed ahead of the sale.
 Put sales postcards in carryout bags and boxes from in-store purchases.
 On the day of the sale, add custom hang tags to products to call out sales items or seasonal pricing.
 Create bold price-cut stickers and festive holiday-themed labels and stickers to add directly to on-sale items.

 Planning on using a graphic designer?
 Remember that they will likely be swamped this time of year as well.
 Book them early and get them started on your designs so you don’t have to pay any last-minute printing or delivery charges.

 You can save time and money by simply personalizing a free holiday sales template and ordering your products online.
 You can also check out our professional design gallery which has hundreds of free templates to choose from.
 Or you can always upload your own artwork onto a blank template, then simply place your order with Avery WePrint.